 Editorial

-Title?
+Community celebrations in challenging times

 Welcome to Issue 2 of Volume 41 of Pastoral Care in Education.

-At the time of writing, it is just a few days after the Coronation of King Charles III.
-Many people were lining the streets to enjoy the occasion or participating in street parties, connecting again with their community after Covid-19.
-Others felt less inclined to celebrate during a period of post Covid recovery, a cost-of-living crisis, mass strike action and climate change concerns.
+At the time of writing, it is just a few days after the Coronation of King Charles III in London.
+Many people were lining the streets to enjoy the occasion or participating in street parties across the UK and further afield, connecting again with their community after Covid-19.
+Others felt less inclined to celebrate during a period of post-Covid recovery, a cost-of-living crisis, mass strike action and climate change concerns.
 The current context did raise the question: What do young people want on Coronation Day?
-McDowell (2023), found that suggestions included teachers to be paid fairly, schools to be adequately funded and the climate crisis to be taken seriously.
+McDowell (2023) found that suggestions included wanting teachers to be paid fairly, schools to be adequately funded and the climate crisis to be taken seriously.
 Supporting the pastoral care of children and young people needs both the opportunity for developing a sense of belonging within their community and addressing their contemporary concerns.
 The articles in this edition certainly cover community and contemporary issues, including developing ‘societal resilience’ during Covid-19 recovery, refugee experiences, behaviour and the impact on achievement, friendship, test anxiety and mental health awareness.

-In the opening article of this edition, Penny Fogg explores the lessons that can be learnt from experiencing a national emergency like the pandemic.
+In the opening article of this issue, Penny Fogg explores the lessons that can be learnt from experiencing a national emergency like the pandemic.
 It draws upon a problem-analysis model, ‘Interactive Factors Framework’, applied to the experience of six primary school headteachers across systemic levels.
 The article outlines the care and education of children and young people at a local level during this period and identifies new knowledge for consideration with future pandemics or disasters.
 These include suggestions for short and long-term recovery plans for societal resilience.

-This is followed by Lisa H. Papatraianou & Al Strangeways article that addresses an important and under-researched theme: understanding diverse refugee girls’ resilience when transitioning between home and school cultures.
+This is followed by Lisa H. Papatraianou and Al Strangeways’ article that addresses an important and under-researched theme: understanding diverse refugee girls’ resilience when transitioning between home and school cultures.
 The study drew upon a ‘human resilience’ framework aiming to listen to the voices of refugee students.
 Arts based methods were used to encourage participation, agency and to hear the diversity of student experience.
 The findings challenge normative/Western constructs of resilience, including the impact of resilience on a positive transition experience and the challenges encountered of moving across home and school cultures.
 The study recommends the importance of professional learning for teachers and whole school approaches for the future.

 Behaviour and the impact on achievement continue to be priorities for schools.
 For many schools, this is certainly the case during this period of Covid-19 recovery that continues to impact on schools, children and often specific year groups.
 In article 3, Jeremy Swinson and Georgia Henderson report on a small-scale action research project which was focused upon supporting a school who had concerns about the behaviour and achievement of year eight pupils.
 The project concentrated on hearing the attitudes and opinions of children in Key Stage 3, aiming to listen to concerns, build trust, support wellbeing and improve outcomes.
 Delving deeper allowed for causes of behaviour to be identified and the relevant action to be taken.
 Likewise, the action research dimension of this project allowed teachers to share their experiences, develop confidence and discuss possible solutions.